pedrocecchetti/itemlistapp/README.md

 - SqlAlchemy
 - Sqlite

+Also in order to have the Google Auth working on this app You will have to create a file inside the folder of the project called: client_secret.json with th infos with google apis codes.

 - (and some libs related to the auth step)

 After you have installed all the requirements, you should be able to run the app.